sarg3nt/certified-kubernetes-security-specialist/03 Minimize Microservice Vulnerabilities/05 Container Sandboxing.md

 ## gVisor

-gVisor improves container isolation by inserting itself between the container and the kernel so syscalls go through gVisor.
+gVisor improves container isolation by inserting itself between the container and the kernel so syscalls go through gVisor

 container --> syscall --> kernel
 becomes
 container --> syscall --> gVisor --> kernel

-gVidos has two components
+gVisor has two components

 - Sentry: acts as a kernel for containers
 - Gofer: A file proxy which impplements components needed for containers to talk to the file system
-- gVisor has it's own networking stack so the container does not need to interact with the host network
+- gVisor has its own networking stack so the container does not need to interact with the host network

 Each container has its own gVisor which isolates the containers from each other